+Include Girl Scout Members with Disabilities.
 Talk to Girl Scout members with disabilities and their caregivers.
 Ask about needs and accommodations.
 Learn more about the resources and information that the National Center on Health, Physical Activity and Disability provides for people with disabilities.

 Equity.
-In addition to physical and social-emotional disabilities, consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
+Consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
 Work with members and families to understand how an activity is perceived.
 Ensure that all Girl Scout members and their families feel comfortable and have access to whatever is needed to fully participate, such as proper equipment, prior experiences, and the skills needed to enjoy the activity.
+Owning a bike is not a requirement to participate in biking; contact local bike shops and clubs about bicycle rental or loan programs.
+Groups like Black Girls Do Bike offer supportive information and events; look for similar resources that fit your riders' needs.
+See the Equity section of the Introduction to Safety Activity Checkpoints for general advice about expense,